 Post-Judgment Asset Protection in Florida

-A judgment entered against you in Florida gives the creditor access to collection tools including garnishment, liens, and asset discovery under oath.
-Options narrow compared to pre-claim planning.
-But they do not disappear.
+A judgment entered against you in Florida gives the creditor access to collection tools—garnishment, liens, and asset discovery under oath.
+The options for protecting assets narrow compared to pre-claim planning, but they do not disappear.

-Florida’s exemption framework protects homestead real property, retirement accounts, head of household wages, life insurance, annuities, and tenants by the entireties property automatically—regardless of when the judgment was entered.
-A judgment debtor in Florida can convert non-exempt assets into exempt categories even after a judgment exists, and that conversion is generally not a fraudulent transfer.
+Florida law protects homestead real property, retirement accounts, head of household wages, life insurance, annuities, and tenants by the entireties property regardless of when the judgment was entered.
+A judgment debtor can also convert non-exempt assets into exempt categories even after a judgment exists, and that conversion is generally not a fraudulent transfer under Florida law.

 Speak With a Florida Asset Protection Attorney